Naiman070/APIGroupProject3/README.md

 ####TODO: Write test cases(scenarios) and execute them manually.
 Validate each enpoint.
  Check logs for each enpoint as well.
 Validate data in food_delivery Database.

-User should be able to commit changes so that it saves cache to DB _food_ table.
+User should be able to commit changes so that it saves cache to DB _food_ table and clears the cache data.
 Some food can be excluded from being saved in DB.
  API Endpoint:
 ```json